top of page

 Another common trap in exercising for weight loss is overestimating the number of calories burned during exercise.
 It’s easy to think that a strenuous session of High-Intensity Interval Training (HIIT), cycling, or running helps to burn calories effectively, but in reality, you might be burning less than you think.

 On average, normal-weight individuals overestimate the calorie expenditure of their exercise sessions by about three to four times the actual amount.
-Being aware of this tendency can help you adjust your calorie intake and exercise routine accordingly.
+Awareness of this tendency can help you adjust your calorie intake and exercise routine accordingly.

 And fitness trackers like the Fitbit and Apple watch?
 A study done by Stanford University has shown that the most accurate of them is off by about 27%, and the least accurate of the most popular trackers is inaccurate by a whopping 93%.